bitpopulous/Populous-DeFi-protocol/README.md

 ## Governance Tokens

-PXT is the governance token for the PopDeFi.
-Wth PXT you are able to participate in voting on key aspects of the PopDeFi such as rates and new strategies which will come into play.
-PXT also can command income driven from internal fees generated on both the PopDeFi and PIP.
-PXT can also be state on the PopEx in return for ETH generated from the Populous mining operations.
+PPT is the governance token for the PopDeFi.
+Wth PPT you are able to participate in voting on key aspects of the PopDeFi such as rates and new strategies which will come into play.
+PPT also can command income driven from internal fees generated on both the PopDeFi and PIP.
+PPT can also be state on the PopEx in return for ETH generated from the Populous mining operations.

-## Lending and borrowing
+## Lending and borrowing -- pending
-Deposit and provide liquidity to the market to earn a passive income.
-Borrowers are able to borrow at a LTV rate of between 50% to 75% of crypto assets owned.

-## Ropsten Test Network deployment with automated smart contract configurations - 18/11/2020
+## Ethereum (ropsten) test network deployment for Populous DeFi lending pool and reward smart contracts with automated migrations in specified order - 18/11/2020

 ```
 infura key/address used - https://ropsten.infura.io/v3/${secret.infuraKey[0]}`, 2